Benny44/QPALM/README.md

 * Intel MKL: authored by the Intel Corporation and licensed under the Intel Simplified Software License.
 * LOBPCG: the version of LOBPCG used here was written by Ben Hermans and licensed under the GNU Lesser General Public License v3.0, see [LOBPCG/LICENSE](https://github.com/Benny44/LOBPCG/blob/master/LICENSE).
 * LAPACK: authored by The University of Tennessee and The University of Tennessee Research Foundation, The University of California Berkeley, and The University of Colorado Denver, and licensed under BSD-3, see [here](https://github.com/Reference-LAPACK/lapack/blob/master/LICENSE).
-* Minunit: a minimal unit testing framework for C, originally authored by David Siñuela Pastor and licensed under MIT, see [here](https://github.com/siu/minunit/blob/master/MIT-LICENSE.txt).
+* Minunit: a minimal unit testing framework for C, modified from the version by David Siñuela Pastor and licensed under MIT, see [here](https://github.com/siu/minunit/blob/master/MIT-LICENSE.txt).